boyuanliuoptics/DOS-calculation/README.md

 Citation
 ----------------------------------------

 We propose the GGR method in our article 'Generalized Gilat-Raubenheimer method for density-of-states calculation in photonic crystals'.
 If you use our code for your research, please cite it properly.
-It will be post on arxiv soon.
-To be continue
+It is post on arXiv:1711.07993.

 Usage
 ----------------------------------------